open-telemetry/oteps/text/0225-configuration.md

 #### Handling environment variable & file config overlap

-When both configuration file and environment variables are present, the implementation *MUST* ignore environment variables in preference of the configuration file.
+The behaviour when both configuration file and environment variables are present will be decided in the final design.
+Here are four options that should be considered:

+1. implementations ignore environment variables in preference of the configuration file
+2. implementations give preference to the environment variables in preference over the configuration file
+3. an exception arises causing the application to fail to start
+4. the behaviour is left unspecified

 The support for environment variable substitution in the configuration file gives users a mechanism for migrating away from environment variables in favour of configuration files.

 ### Version guarantees & backwards compatibility